Best Shared Inbox for Large Enterprises: Our Top Picks for 2025

 • Common signatures: custom, unique signatures to help your team stay consistent.

-Pricing: the Professional plan is $7.5/user/month, but it’s limited to 5 shared inboxes for large enterprises, which might not be enough.
+Pricing: the Professional plan is $7.5/user/month, but it's limited to 5 shared inboxes for large enterprises, which might not be enough.
 You can contact them directly for a custom quote.
+Capterra review: 4 stars

-#2 Outlook shared mailbox
+#4 Outlook shared mailbox

-If you’re an Outlook or Microsoft 365 user, you might have heard of using an Outlook shared mailbox for collaborative work.
+outlook shared inbox for large enterprises If you're an Outlook or Microsoft 365 user, you might have heard of using an Outlook shared mailbox for collaborative work.
 To create one, you need to log into your Outlook admin account and access the Teams & Groups > Shared mailboxes page.
 Then, click on + Add a shared mailbox and choose a name and address for it.
+After it's created, you can add members.
+They can have full access, but there's also options for limited functions and having emails show up as "Sent by [user] on behalf of [shared inbox]".
+This is key for reinforcing accountability on a shared inbox for large enterprises.
+Special resources:

 • Users have access to a shared calendar: add meetings, client visits and more.